jackiehjm/stx-docs/doc/source/backup/kubernetes/running-ansible-backup-playbook-locally-on-the-controller.rst

 .. warning::

-    Patch data should only be excluded for |AIO-SX| deployments when optimized Restore is used.
+    Directories should only be excluded for |AIO-SX| deployments when optimized Restore is used.

 The <admin_password> and <ansible_become_pass> need to be set  correctly